 “I actually feel like my watch saved my life,” Érica says.
 “If it weren’t for the alerts, I wouldn’t have gone to the hospital right away, and my symptoms could have gotten worse at home.”

-When Érica was admitted, she was having trouble catching her breath, and she’d later need supplemental oxygen.
+When Érica was admitted, she was having trouble catching her breath.
+She’d later need supplemental oxygen.

 The thing that surprised her most was the toll that COVID-19 took on her.
 She had developed pneumonia as an added complication of the coronavirus.